To successfully complete the programme, participants must:

-Successful participants will receive the Executive Master in International Negotiation and Policy-Making of the Graduate Institute of International and Development Studies.
+Successful participants will receive the Executive Master in International Negotiation and Policy-Making.

-The Executive Master is an internationally-recognised "Diploma of Advanced Studies".
-It has a weighting equivalent to 30 ECTS (European Credits Transfer System).
+The Executive Master is an internationally-recognised "Diploma of Advanced Studies" of 30 ECTS (European Credits Transfer System).
 Graduates of this programme earn alumni status of the Graduate Institute.